 “In God we trust” was the motto of a Philadelphia regiment in 1748.
 Francis Scott Key’s “Star Spangled Banner” (1814) contains the words “In God is our trust.”
 The association of Odd Fellows used the motto “In God we trust” in the 1840s and 1850s.
 In 1864, a United States coin was minted with the motto “in God We Trust.”
 In 1956, “In God We Trust” was made the official United States national motto.

-“In God we trust (all others pay cash)” is a related saying.
+“In God we trust.
+All others pay cash” and “In God we trust.
+All others we polygraph” are related sayings.
 “A person without data is just another person with an opinion” is another popular saying about data.